Modifications of the BIC for order selection in finite mixture models: Abstract

 \section{Abstract}

-Finite mixture models are ubiquitous tools in modern statistical modeling, and a frequently encountered problem that arises in their implementation is the choice of model order.
-In \citet[Sankhyā: The Indian Journal of Statistics, Series A, \textbf{62}, pp. 49--66]{keribin2000consistent}, the frequently used Bayesian information criterion (BIC) was proved to provide consistent order estimation in the mixture model setting.
-However, the result requires particularly strong model regularity, including the existence of higher moments and higher derivatives of the component density function.
-We introduce the $\nu$-BIC and $\epsilon$-BIC, which modifies the BIC by weighting the penalty by a negligibly small logarithmic factors that are immaterial in practice.
-We prove that the minor modification enables consistency guarantees under weaker conditions, particularly without differentiability and with minimal moment assumptions.
-We demonstrate how our theory apply to obtaining order selection consistency for Gaussian mixtures, non-differentiable Laplace mixtures, and mixtures of regression models.
+Finite mixture models are ubiquitous in modern statistical modeling, and a recurring practical issue is choosing the model order.
+In \citet[Sankhy\=a Series A, \textbf62, pp. 49--66]{keribin2000consistent}, the Bayesian information criterion (BIC) was proved consistent in mixtures, but under strong regularity, including high moments and high-order derivatives of the component density.
+We introduce the $\nu$-BIC and $\epsilon$-BIC, which weight the BIC penalty by negligibly small logarithmic factors immaterial in practice.
+This minor modification yields consistency under substantially weaker conditions, without differentiability and with mild moment assumptions, and we also give a misspecification result: when the truth lies outside the candidate family, any vanishing-penalty IC eventually selects a Kullback--Leibler optimal order among candidates.
+Finally, we clarify two limitations of consistent IC-based selection in mixtures: there is no universally minimal BIC-scale penalty within our sufficient conditions, and order consistency can conflict with minimax optimality in Hellinger risk.
+We illustrate the theory for Gaussian mixtures, non-differentiable Laplace mixtures, heavy-tailed $t$-mixtures, and mixtures of regression models.

 \textbf{Keywords:} Bayesian information criterion; finite mixture models; model selection; order selection